mpodlaski/git-tutorial/README.md

 - Create a Pull-Request (PR) to the main repository
 - Follow up on any further instruction

+### Contribute to a Pull Request

+- Check the existing PR https://github.com/MaximeBaudette/git-tutorial/pull/1
+- Check for existing error
+- Check out the *example* branch
+- Fix the error, write a new wrong answer at the unanswered equation, and write a new equation
+- Create a PR to the main repository (to the *example* branch)

 ### Merge Conflicts

 - Check out the *tutorial* branch